-The Norfolk Road, Warwick Road and Surrey Road Conservation Area is close to Dalby Square Conservation Area to the west, and the Northdown Road Conservation Area to the south.
-To the immediate north, the Cliftonville Cliff Top Conservation Area lies along the seafront, separating the Norfolk Road, Warwick Road and Surrey Road Conservation Area from the promenade and beach.
+The proposed Norfolk Road, Warwick Road and Surrey Road Conservation Area abuts the already designated Dalby Square Conservation Area to the west, and the proposed Northdown Road Conservation Area to the south.
+To the immediate north, the proposed Cliftonville Cliff Top Conservation Area lies along the seafront, separating the proposed Norfolk Road, Warwick Road and Surrey Road Conservation Area from the promenade and beach.

 The Conservation Area lies within the Cliftonville West Ward of Thanet District Council.
-The area of Cliftonville West Ward is in the region of hectares and the population (at the 2011 census) was 7608.
+The area of Cliftonville is 2.7 hectares and the population (in the 2001 census) was 12,900.
 Demographically, the population is predominantly white European.